 In one of her early sessions, I asked her what would happen if she said NO. She answered very honestly: “I would feel guilty and I would be afraid of disappointing them.
 So, I prefer to say YES.
 In this way I don't feel bad".

 When I invited her to reflect on the consequences and "costs" of her difficulty of saying NO, Clara began to understand that saying YES had profound negative effects on her quality of life.
 Clara, in fact, could not indulge in any of her hobbies (especially writing), she could not cultivate meaningful relationships and she was always painstakingly late.
-Furthermore, she realized that her tendency to avoid disappointing anyone was keeping her away from her physical activity which had proved to be an effective tool for managing her diabetes and heart condition.
-But, despite these achievements, Clara was not yet willing to make time for herself: it was easier to say YES than to experience the anxiety that a NO would have triggered.
+Furthermore, she realized that her tendency to avoid disappointing anyone was keeping her away from physical activity which had proved to be an effective tool for managing her diabetes and heart condition.
+But, despite these achievements, Clara was not yet willing to make time for herself: it was easier to say YES than experiencing the anxiety that a NO would have triggered.

 However, when her doctor pointed out that her clinical situation had definitely worsened and that she would have to take better care of herself to avoid heart surgery, Clara decided it was time to learn to say NO: her life was more important than her fear of disappointing others.

 Say NO in front of the mirror.
 One of the exercises I proposed to Clara was to stand in front of the mirror for two minutes a day and say NO out loud, trying to use all the facial expressions that came to her mind.
 I asked her to set the timer on her phone and say NO for two minutes without stopping.
-This helped her become familiar with this denial and to consolidate within herself the idea that she too, like many others, was able to say NO.
+This helped her become more familiar with saying NO and to consolidate within herself the idea that she too, like many others, was able to say NO.

 I invite you to try these simple exercises and remind yourself that when you say NO, it does not necessarily mean that you have been rude, selfish or unpleasant.
 It simply means that you have respected your feelings.